 Project Boast due for March launch

 Poets Rachel Bentham and Alyson Hallett have edited a new poetry anthology titled Project Boast, due to be launched on 8th March at the Salt Cafe, Bristol 7.30 – 9.30pm.

-'When we discovered that Sarah Guppy, a Victorian inventor and engineer, said it might seem boastful if women spoke about their achievements, we invited 28 poets to respond and explore the idea of what it means to speak out.'
+"When we discovered that Sarah Guppy, a Victorian inventor and engineer, said it might seem boastful if women spoke about their achievements, we invited 28 poets to respond and explore the idea of what it means to speak out."

 Celia Brayfield investigates rebel writers

-Celia Brayfield is working on Rebel Writers, a study of the young women writers of Sixties London.
-Written in their teens or twenties, the work of Shelagh Delaney, Edna O'Brien, Lynne Reid Banks, Charlotte Bingham, Virginia Ironside, Margaret Forster and Nell Dunn shares the same themes and a determination to tell the truth about young women's experience not seen since the age of the Bronte sisters.
-To be published by I B Tauris in May 2019
+Celia Brayfield is working on Rebel Writers, a study of the young women writers of sixties London.
+Written in their teens or twenties, the work of Shelagh Delaney, Edna O'Brien, Lynne Reid Banks, Charlotte Bingham, Virginia Ironside, Margaret Forster and Nell Dunn shares the same themes and a determination to tell the truth about young women's experience not seen since the age of the Brontë sisters.
+To be published by I B Tauris in May 2019.

 Former MA student's novel snapped up for six figure sum